maryhosseiny/Analysis-of-US-Crime-Rates/README.md

 After reading the info in the data set.
 I added up all the enrollment numbers of each state so that I would have the total enrollment for each state (50 functions for total enrollment per state).
 In those functions alone I wrote if and elif conditions so that each function would account for only one state).
 Then I repeated the same step only replacing enrollments by property crime to find the total property crime of each state (another 50 functions).
 The final calculation set was when I divided the value of total property crime by the total enrollments of each state only if their total enrollments or the inputted list of CrimeData was not zero.
 After obtaining the rates for every single, I made a function that took all the rates together and outputted a list of floats that represented the crime rate of each state.
 Finally, I made a visualization function that visualized each state and my calculations to display the property crime rate of all the schools together in each State of the US.
 The bar graph produced helped to visually see and compare the different crime rates of US States together.

 ## **Most Challenging**
-**Discusses which part of the project was the most difficult for the student and why.**
+**Discusses which part of the project was the most difficult and why.**

 Typing out more than 250 functions for this project was the most difficult part.
 Due to the nature of the data and idea, I had to type a function for every single State and I had to make sure that there were helper functions for those function present as well.
 Any additional functions that weren't used would be considered a waste of time and energy so I had to carefully think through what functions I needed to obtain the solution to my proposed problem.
 I had to be very careful with how I typed because a misspelling would give me a huge error saying the data is wrong and errors of such sorts.

 ## **Future Work**
-**Provides examples of ways in which the student could use their systematic programming design skills to solve problems in their chosen topic area in the future.**
+**Provides examples of ways in which systematic programming design skills can be used to solve problems in chosen topic area in the future.**

 My chosen topic area is Computer Science therefore the skills I learned in this class will definitely deem helpful in the future.
 The skills learned such as how to write data definitions functions, templates and analysis programs will definitely be used in the near future for my personal projects (although not the exact same formatting as learned, the fundamentals are very similar).
 These skills can also be used in future job opportunities.